PLUS-POSTECH/soma/README.md

 ### Adding repositories

 Soma repository has `soma.toml` or `soma-list.toml` in its top level directory and can contain one or more problems.
 To use Soma, start by adding problem repositories.
-We will use [`soma-bata-list`][soma-bata-list] as an example through out this document.
+We will use [`soma-bata-list`][soma-bata-list] as an example throughout this document.

 You can add a repository with `add` subcommand: